 Once an investor qualifies as an accredited investor, that investor can then invest in private placements, private funds, and private investments.
 That includes things such as venture capital funds, venture debt funds, angel investments, hedge funds, and my current investment focus: real estate crowdfunding.

 Real estate is my favorite investment class to build long term wealth.
 The asset is tangible, provides income, and has a utility, shelter.
-I’m currently investing heavily in the heartland of America through RealtyShares because I believe there is tremendous arbitrage opportunity to invest in middle America property that’s cheaper, with higher yields.
+I'm currently investing heavily in the heartland of America through Fundrise and CrowdStreet.
+I believe there is tremendous arbitrage opportunity to invest in middle America property that's cheaper, with higher yields.

 Technology is making remote work a trend.
 And people are moving out of expensive coastal cities in droves to live in lower cost areas.
 With the rise of real estate crowdfunding platforms like Fundrise, more capital will seek such opportunities, enriching first movers.

 All the same, it's worth trying to be an accredited investor in order to gain as much access as possible.
 Your goal is to have the optionality to invest.
 Companies have varying degrees of strictness with regards to checking your accredited investor status by the way.

-I invested in a private gin company in 2007 as a 29 year old and they never checked my financials before I gave them $60,000 of my hard-earned money.
+I invested in a private gin company in 2007 as a 29-year-old.
+They never checked my financials before I gave them $60,000 of my hard-earned money.
 There is no “accredited investor police” in other words.

 Recommendation To Build Wealth

 Track Your Wealth For Free: In order to optimize your finances, you’ve first got to track your finances.
 I recommend signing up for Personal Capital’s free financial tools.
 You can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.